-75. To apply, you need to submit the following:

-- a completed Fellowship via Work Based Learning Application Form; - evidence of your qualifications; - a reference from your supervisor (see below); - your portfolio of work containing evidence of meeting the 6 competencies identified on pages 18 to 28 of this handbook; - a copy of the letter you received from us confirming that you have met the minimum requirement of 2,300 hours of qualifying experience; - A completed Application for a Certificate of Eligibility for Advocacy Skills Course form; - your portfolio of 5 cases demonstrating your litigation experience and 3 cases demonstrating your advocacy experience. - 76.
+- 71. To apply, you need to submit the following: - a completed application form (to access, click here); - evidence of your qualifications; - a reference from your supervisor (see below); - your portfolio of work containing evidence of meeting the 6 competencies identified on pages 18 to 28 of this handbook; - a copy of the letter you received from us confirming that you have met the minimum requirement of 2,300 hours of qualifying experience; - A completed Application for a Certificate of Eligibility for Advocacy Skills Course form; - your portfolio of 5 cases demonstrating your litigation experience and 3 cases demonstrating your advocacy experience. - 72.
 A non-refundable fee is charged for assessing your application.
-Once you have submitted your application, an invoice will be raised and payment instructions will be provided. - 77.
-Please submit you application to wblapplications@cilexregulations.org.uk.
+Once you have submitted your application, an invoice will be raised and payment instructions will be provided. - 73.
+Please submit you application to wblapplications@cilexregulation.org.uk.